0xregulus/market-surveillance/README.md

 ## Extending
 - Add new rule functions under `surveillance_rules.py` and include them in `run_all_rules`.
 - Expand generators with additional behaviors to test coverage.
-- Extend the notebook with richer plots (e.g., order book imbalance) or workflow widgets for case tracking.
 - Wire additional ML detectors by adding feature engineering helpers in `ml_utils.py`, calling them from the engine, and exposing scores in the notebook.